 Changes to employment law mean employers can no longer offer zero-hours contracts.
 Read about Hours of work(external link) on the Employment New Zealand website.

 If shifts may be cancelled or cut short, this must now be specified in your employment agreements, along with details on how much notice will be given and what compensation will be offered.
 The shift cancellation clause(external link) in our Employment Agreement Builder has tips on how to work out what reasonable notice and reasonable compensation means for your business.

 You don’t have to include legal entitlements, like four weeks’ annual leave or rest and meal breaks, unless you’re offering more than the minimum.
 But including them makes it clear for your employee.

 These must include a clause setting out the length of the term, the reason for the fixed term, and a detailed reason for the fixed term ending at the specified date or event.
 If you leave these out, the fixed term might be ruled invalid — and your employee will become permanent.

 Read more about hiring fixed-term employees, including examples of what to put in the employer agreement.

-If you’re employing someone on a casual basis, the hours of work clause should say they’re employed on an “ as required” basis and can agree to work if asked.
+If you’re employing someone on a casual basis, the hours of work clause should say they’re employed on an “ as required” basis and can agree to work if asked, but they don't have to.
 You can offer a minimum number of hours for each work session, but you don’t have to.